Association of Monterey Bay Area Governments

 The Monterey Bay area from space, including all the communities in AMBAG.

 The Association of Monterey Bay Area Governments (AMBAG) is a regional governmental organization which consists of representation of a large number of public agencies within Monterey County, Santa Cruz County and San Benito County, California.
 AMBAG has a broad charter of research and governmental oversight for a variety of functions including elements of land planning, natural resource conservation, energy, transportation, and economic development.
 The following governmental entities are members of AMBAG:

+Structure of the organization

+AMBAG was first organized in 1968 for the purpose of regional co-operation and problem solving.
+It was formed as a Joint Power Authority (JPA) governed by a Board of 24 Directors, who are elected officials from each city and county within the Monterey Bay area.

+The organization's main function is to perform metropolitan level transportation planning, acting as Metropolitan Planning Organization (MPO) and a Council of Governments (COG).

+Membership within the organization is completely voluntary and funding of the organization comes from both state and federal transport grants in addition to its annual membership dues.

+Board of directors

+The board of directors, in the year 2026, are as follows: